nerdyjan/typo3-janolawservice/Documentation/Index.rst

 **Version History of the TYPO3 Extension**

+4.0 Support of TYPO3 12 and TYPO3 13, after an update the upgrade wizard ‘Migrates janolawserive Plugin’ must be executed, the database structure may be updated and the caches must be deleted!

 3.0 Support of TYPO3 11 and TYPO3 12, after updates please refresh the caches!

 2.0 Support of TYPO3 10 and TYPO3 11, for updates please update the database structure!